SajalTimilsina/forkify/README.md

 ## Conclusion

 Forkify is a versatile recipe application that simplifies recipe discovery and management.
 The provided README offers a high-level overview of the project.
-For a more detailed understanding and access to the complete codebase, please visit the project repository.
+For a more detailed understanding and access to the complete codebase, please visit the project repository. @Sajal Timilsina - JavaScript Developer

 Happy cooking! 🍳